liggiorgio/ogd/Docs/GameDesignDocument.md

 ![Faces' sketch before and after getting matches](pictures/face_colorless.png)

-Faces apppear in 3 different colours: red (E00201), green (rgb 10, 255, 60) and blue (0038a8).
+Faces apppear in 5 different colours: red (E00201), green (rgb 10, 255, 60), yellow (FFFF33), violet (710193) and blue (0038a8).
 As seen in the example above, they have 2 stages, a sad one before being matched, and a happy one after being matched.

 *	Score board
 *	Timers